googleforgames/agones/site/content/en/docs/Guides/Client SDKs/rest.md

 ```

 ##### Alpha: AddListValue
-This function adds a new value to a specified list and returns the list with this addition.
+This function adds a new value to a list with the key `players` and returns the list with this addition.

 ###### Example